 A [Container] which provides all the required Dependencies of this PartialContainer.

-Create a new PartialContainer which provides a Service created by the given InjectableFunction.
+Create a new PartialContainer which provides a Service created by a pre-built InjectableFunction.

 Create a new PartialContainer which provides the given class as a Service, all of the class's dependencies will be resolved by the parent Container.